Diabetes insipidus (DI) is an uncommon condition in which the kidneys are unable to prevent the excretion of water.

 - Loss of blood supply to the pituitary gland

 Nephrogenic DI involves a defect in the kidneys.
 As a result, the kidneys do not respond to ADH.
-Like central DI, nephrogenic DI is very rare.
+Nephrogenic DI is very rare.
 Nephrogenic DI may be caused by:

 The cause of the underlying condition will be treated when possible.